-A rare first edition of Ian Fleming's first 007 novel Casino Royale has set a new world record of £55,000 at an auction in Edinburgh.
+Rare edition of first James Bond novel Casino Royale fetches world record at Edinburgh auction

 The book, published by Jonathan Cape on 13 April 1953, was written by Fleming at his Goldeneye estate in Jamaica while awaiting his marriage.